csking101/Social-Media-Task-Organizer/readme.md

 # List of implemented features:

-*Login for the users
+* Login for the users
-*Register for the users
+* Register for the users
-*Each post is defined as a task and has the following attributes:
+* Each post is defined as a task and has the following attributes:
-    *Title
-    *Description
+    * Title
+    * Description
-    *Social Media Platform
+    * Social Media Platform
-    *Deadline
+    * Deadline
-*Each subtask has the following attributes:
+* Each subtask has the following attributes:
-    *Title
-    *Description
-    *Deadline
-    *Assignee
-    *Status
+    * Title
+    * Description
+    * Deadline
+    * Assignee
+    * Status
-    *File (This is a place-holder attribute)
+    * File (This is a place-holder attribute)
-*Members can create/delete new tasks and subtasks *Members can view more details about the tasks and sub tasks in the side-panel view *There has been a dashboard created for the viewing, creating, and deleting of the tasks and subtasks.
+* Members can create/delete new tasks and subtasks
+* Members can view more details about the tasks and sub tasks in the side-panel view
+* There has been a dashboard created for the viewing, creating, and deleting of the tasks and subtasks.
-*The different tasks of the club have been ordered by the social media platform
+* The different tasks of the club have been ordered by the social media platform

 # List of planned features:

-*Change color of subtasks based on its status
+* Change color of subtasks based on its status
-*Include drop-down menus
+* Include drop-down menus
-*Include Google OAuth
+* Include Google OAuth
-*Add deadlines to the user's Google Calendar with an API *Add the file upload feature, into the Google Drive of the user *Add Editing tasks and subtasks feature
+* Add deadlines to the user's Google Calendar with an API
+* Add the file upload feature, into the Google Drive of the user
+* Add Editing tasks and subtasks feature
-*Add an admin view
+* Add an admin view
-*Make a user part of multiple clubs
+* Make a user part of multiple clubs
-*Improve the styling of the website
+* Improve the styling of the website
-*Improve the models of the tasks, subtasks and users *Make references between users, tasks, and subtasks in the collections
+* Improve the models of the tasks, subtasks and users
+* Make references between users, tasks, and subtasks in the collections

 # List of known bugs:

-1.Application stops working, and backend server crashes in case invalid form data is submitted to the database.
+1. Application stops working, and backend server crashes in case invalid form data is submitted to the database.
 Just restart the database prompt if this happens.
-2.The right side view will not change to view None after the deletion of a task or a subtask and if the same was selected in the view (Should be fixed easily)
+2. The right side view will not change to view None after the deletion of a task or a subtask and if the same was selected in the view (Should be fixed easily)
-3.Log out pages sometimes redirects to the dashboard 4.Sometimes subtasks aren't added
+3. Log out pages sometimes redirects to the dashboard
+4. Sometimes subtasks aren't added

 # References used:

-*Stack Overflow
+* Stack Overflow
-*Material UI Docs
+* Material UI Docs
-*mongoosejs.com
+* mongoosejs.com
-*Github Gist
+* Github Gist

 # Screenshots: